EinsNils/EinsNils/README.md

 - 🔭 I’m currently working at @DistariaNetwork
 - 📫 How to reach me on Discord: EinsNils#3285
-- ⚡ Fun fact: I play games and lerne C#
+- ⚡ Fun fact: I love food

 ## Languages and Tools: